Endodontics

 Fellowship Program

-The Division of Endodontology offers a one-year Fellowship Program that is only available to graduates of the UConn Endodontic Certificate Program.
+The Department of Endodontics offers a one-year Fellowship Program that is only available to graduates of the UConn Endodontic Certificate Program.
 Please submit the completed Fellowship Program application form to the address listed below.

 Faculty